Are HIIT workouts hurting your results?

 Won't this take forever to learn or do?

 I can tell you from personal experience it will take a few months to get a hang of the new schedule and to adjust your current training protocols.
 I can also say I feel so much better energy wise, health wise adjusting my workouts according to my cycle.
 When I do my more intense workouts they actually feel better in my body, I can push myself harder those few days.
-If you are looking for more support around working out with your cycle I have created a Hustle, Muscle & Flow that I created to help get women started with this process.
+If you are looking for more support around working out with your cycle I have created a Flow With Your Cycle that I created to help get women started with this process.
 It can be overwhelming at first and getting your first plan etched out can be a game changer if you feel called to learn the steps for your body.

 If you have any questions or aha's you want to share with me let me know in the comments below, I always love hearing from you!